Does Southern Phone sell 5G plans?

 Southern Phone offer bundled deals for their customers.
 If you take your landline phone connection and a SIM Only plan from them, you’ll get a better deal and only have to manage a single company billing relationship.
 Many people find this much easier than paying multiple bills each month.

-Southern are competitive on mobile data plan inclusions but they’re not always the best in market – because they operate in such a competitive section of the market.
-The ability to move between the Optus and Telstra networks without (again) changing phone companies and the choice for 12 month contracts for those who want them, is another thing which sets them apart.
+Southern are competitive on mobile data plan inclusions but they’re not always the best in the market – because they operate in such a competitive section of the market.

 Southern Phone vs Moose, Vaya